Comparing 3 European Cannabis Conferences: Mary Jane Berlin, Integro’s Glasgow Conference, and Cannabis Europa

 The conference was similar to the first event held in Belfast last year, and the crowds in both Northern Ireland and Scotland were passionate and interested in the topics at hand.

 I spoke on the panel about Mental Health and cannabis medicines, from my perspective as a patient with a prescription for symptoms related to Autism.
 I spoke alongside two other neurodivergent women, @stayacestar on TikTok, and Shazia of patient advocacy group Ethvida.
-They’re two incredible women who were very kind to share their stories, and we all got along so well as people with such overlapping experiences and personalities.
+They’re two incredible women who were very kind to share their stories.

 Stacey highlighted how she had brought her child to the evening, to be able to show him the range of people who supported and accepted his mother’s medicine, as well as other patient’s positive stories.